 Peanut Butter Protein Shake

 This is such an easy shake to tweak to fit your macro, diet, or even flavor:

 - Make a chocolate peanut butter protein shake.
-Use chocolate protein powder and chocolate milk.
+Swap the vanilla protein for chocolate protein powder.
+If I’m really leaning into the chocolate flavor, I’ll use chocolate milk too.

 - Skip the banana.
 If you’re not a fan of bananas, you can use frozen milk ice cubes, cauliflower rice, Greek yogurt, or frozen avocado.

 - Lower the calories.
 Swap the peanut butter for two tablespoons of peanut butter powder (or low calorie peanut butter).
-It’s got all the protein but half the calories.
+You’ll still get plenty of peanut butter flavor and protein, but with fewer calories.

+Peanut Butter Protein Shake